paul-hammant/tbd/content/5-min-overview/index.md

 &mdash; Frank Compagner, Guerrilla Games
 {{< /quote >}}

-Assuming any network accessible source control, physical distance is mitigated by AV technologies including screen sharing.
+Assuming any network-accessible source control, physical distance is mitigated by AV technologies including screen sharing.
 So we will not worry about that so much these days.

 Frank's 'distance' is about the distance to the integration of code from multiple components/modules/sub-teams for a